Having more fun than a human being should be allowed to have Rush Limbos serving humanity, executing assigned host duties flawlessly, zero mistakes.

 And I don't think you will.

-I think you understand just like a lot of people.
+I think you understand just like.

 That's my whole point.

-There's no way I'm gonna succumb.
+There's no way I'm going to succumb.

 And I'm not either.

-The only gloomy people in the Republican Party today are the Romney people who cannot figure out why he didn't win in landslide.
+The only gloomy people in the Republican Party today are the Romney people who cannot figure out why he didn't win in a landslide.

 I'll tell you what, us Reagan Democrats and us Newt supporters out here, we are jubilant because we understand what happened in Michigan.